dotlang/language/README.md

 # Functions

 Functions are a type of binding which can accept a set of inputs and give an output.
-For example `(int,int -> int)` is a function type, but `(x:int, y:int -> int) {:: x+y}` is function literal.
+For example `(int,int -> int)` is a function type, but `(x:int, y:int -> int) {return x+y}` is function literal.

-To return a value from function, you should use `::` operator.
+To return a value from function, you should use `return` keyword.
 This can be prefixed with a condition to make return conditional (Example 7).

 You can alias a function by defining another binding pointing to it (Example 8).

+If a function has no input, you can can eliminate input/output type declaration part (Example 13).

 Note that a public function must have public input/output types (although their internal can be private type, eg. a public struct with private typed fields).